 The Cupid Coach Episodes

 This drama has a total of 12 episodes.
 On average, each episode is around 30 minutes long, but the episode length may also fluctuate between 20 to 40 minutes.
 The last few episodes tend to be on the shorter side, and the final episode is 30 minutes long.
-This is a long BL drama, and you can finish the entire series in under 6 hours.
+It is a long BL drama, and you can finish the entire series in under 6 hours.
+The Cupid Coach started on January 12, 2021 and ended on March 30, 2021.

 ⭐ Best episode